erramanivel/vz-technical/README.md

   9. It should be posible provide unit test coverage, will be great.

 # Expected Deliverables
-  1. Source code.
+  1. Implement the solution in NodeJs
+  2. Link to your personal Github Repo, with the Source code.
-  2. Binary versions of your applications that are ready to run.
+  3. Binary versions of your applications that are ready to run.
 No build should be required.
-  3. Readme.
+  4. Readme.